16 Signs You’re More Selfish Than You Think

 Unsplash

 Rules are for other people, right?
 Selfish people sometimes feel they are above regular inconveniences and social norms.
-Cutting in lines, demanding exceptions, or expecting others to always bend to their whims are all hallmarks of an inflated ego and a lack of consideration for those around them.
+Cutting in lines, demanding exceptions, or expecting everyone else to always bend to their whims are all hallmarks of an inflated ego and a lack of consideration for those around them.